gijosso/smart-session-planner/README.md

 1. **DB operations**

-   I did optimize db queries but nothing extra fancy.
+   I did optimize DB queries but nothing extra fancy.
    - No materialized views implemented
    - Expensive queries could be cached (see [Infrastructure Improvements](#infrastructure-improvements))
-   - Couldn't get transactions to properly work, had to move away due to time, definitely some partial updates and inconsistent data could be created/orphaned, dit not want to waste time on complex clean up where a transation would solve the issue.
+   - Couldn't get transactions to properly work, had to move away due to time, definitely some partial updates and inconsistent data could be created/orphaned, did not want to waste time on complex clean up where a transaction would solve the issue.

 ### Infrastructure Improvements

 1. **Redis**

-   I did not use Redis as cache, although I wanted to get more familiar with, wanted to avoid a rabbit hole.
+   I did not use Redis as cache, although I wanted to get more familiar with it, wanted to avoid a rabbit hole.
    - Rate limiting is implemented in memory and won't scale
-   - User sessions, timezones, availibities (and probably suggestions) should be properly cached
+   - User sessions, timezones, availabilities (and probably suggestions) should be properly cached

 ### Feature Enhancements

 1. **Suggestion engine**

-   Crafted a sound algorithm (after a couple of iteraions) matching the criterias.
+   Crafted a sound algorithm (after a couple of iterations) matching the criteria.
-   - I use default suggestions when user has not enough sessions yet
+   - I use default suggestions when user does not have enough sessions yet
-   - Default suggestions are based on availibilty but pretty default
+   - Default suggestions are based on availability but pretty default
-   - Client side suggestions are not refetched on accepting/adjusting one, to prevent a refetch with an invalid avalibility window.
+   - Client side suggestions are not refetched on accepting/adjusting one, to prevent a refetch with an invalid availability window.
 It is an acceptable trade but could definitely be improved.

 2. **Onboarding**

    Would have loved to implement an onboarding after user creates an account.
-   - Defining availibility
+   - Defining availability
    - Defining preferences to craft relevant default suggestions

-3. **Availibility**
+3. **Availability**
-   - Availibilities are defined arbitrarely for users (7-9am Mon-Fri and 10-2pm Sat-Sun)
+   - Availabilities are defined arbitrarily for users (7-9am Mon-Fri and 10-2pm Sat-Sun)
    - Rough calendar component generated to visualize it in Settings
-   - ~Unused Availibity edition
+   - ~Unused Availability edition

 ### Expo App Improvements